yezyilomo/github-auto-deployer/README.md

 That's it..

-Your service will be running on port 6767 by default, You can try to access it with https://yourserveraddress.com:6767, If you want to run on another port you can specify it with `PORT` option in `start.sh` script.
+Your service will be running on port 6767 by default, You can try to access it with https://yourserveraddress.com:6767, If you want to run on another port you can specify it with `PORT` option in `app.conf` file.

 NOTE: All configurations should be done on `~/.github-auto-deployer` directory which is created after running `install.sh` script, You should change nothing on the directory of cloned repository.